 Thematic relevance is defined as a measurement of how relevant a piece of content is to a particular keyword phrase, beyond simply determining if that keyword occurs in the content.
 If semantically relevant phrases, words, and themes exist within the page content, it’s considered thematically relevant and a quality backlink.

 - Your company is a weight loss eCommerce store.
 You acquire a link on another website, and the page content with the backlink is a blog post about “6 Ways to Eat Healthy This Week”.

 - Your company has built a SaaS sales enablement platform.
 You acquire a link on another website, and the page content with the backlink is a blog post about “How to Be a Better Performing Account Executive”.

 Anchor Text Selection

 Anchor text is the clickable text in a hyperlink.
-In a thematic keyword research SEO campaign, the anchor text should be relevant to the page you’re linking to on your site, rather than generic or branded text.
+In a thematic keyword research SEO campaign, the anchor text should be relevant to the page you’re linking to on your site, rather than generic (with some exceptions) or branded text.
 This is called an “exact match” anchor.

 Here are examples of each anchor text:

 Generic anchor text: “Click here” “Learn more” “This website”

 Branded anchor text: “Victorious SEO” “Victorious” “www.victoriousseo.com”